graphcore/examples/applications/tensorflow/contrastive_divergence_vae/README.md

 pip install -r requirements.txt
 ```

 TensorFlow is not included in the requirements.
-If running on IPU hardware install the Graphcore tensorflow wheel as follows:
+If running on IPU hardware install the Graphcore tensorflow wheel from the Poplar SDK as follows:

 ```
-pip install path/to/gc_tensorflow-<version>-cp36-cp36m-linux_x86_64.whl
+pip install path/to/tensorflow-<version>-cp36-cp36m-linux_x86_64.whl
 ```

 Otherwise install standard TensorFlow 1.14.0.